BenJetson/pa-muteall/README.md

 ### Not working?

-Try changing the path in `~/.config/autostart/mute-all.desktop` to the absolute path to the script.
+Try changing the execution path in the autostart file to the absolute path of the script.

+1. Open `~/.config/autostart/mute-all.desktop`

-Change the line `Exec=~/.mute-all.sh` to `Exec=/home/USERNAME/.mute-all.sh` where `USERNAME` is your username.
+2. Change the line `Exec=~/.mute-all.sh` to `Exec=/home/USERNAME/.mute-all.sh` where `USERNAME` is your username.